-Pursuant to Rule 406T of Regulation S-T, these interactive data files are deemed not filed or part of a registration statement or prospectus for purposes of Sections 11 or 12 of the Securities Act of 1933 or Section 17 of the Securities Exchange Act of 1934 and otherwise are not subject to liability.
+\\ Pursuant to Rule 406T of Regulation S-T, these interactive data files are deemed not filed or part of a registration statement or prospectus for purposes of Sections 11 or 12 of the Securities Act of 1933 or Section 17 of the Securities Exchange Act of 1934 and otherwise are not subject to liability.

-Sonus Networks, Inc. 2007 Stock Incentive Plan, as Amended
+Sonus Networks, Inc. 2008 Stock Incentive Plan

-Form of Non-Statutory Stock Option Award Agreement
+Form of Nonstatutory Stock Option Award Agreement

-This NONSTATUTORY STOCK OPTION AWARD AGREEMENT (the "Agreement") is made effective as of the day of , 20 (the "Grant Date"), between Sonus Networks, Inc., a Delaware corporation (the "Company"), and (the "Participant" or "you").
+This NONSTATUTORY STOCK OPT ΓΙΟΝ AWARD AGREEMENT (the ' 'Agreement") evidenc es the grant by Sonus I Vetworks, Inc., a Delaware corporation (the "Company") to (the "Participant" or "you") on the day of, 20 (the "Grant Date").